FabricLabs/maki/README.md

 [![Build Status](https://img.shields.io/travis/martindale/maki.svg?branch=master&style=flat-square)](https://travis-ci.org/martindale/maki)
 [![Coverage Status](https://img.shields.io/coveralls/martindale/maki.svg?style=flat-square)](https://coveralls.io/r/martindale/maki)

-Maki is a framework for hand-rolling web applications in a way that makes sense to a human.
+A simple grammar for defining the behaviors your application exposes, and automatically building the application from those behaviors.

+- **Write Once, Deploy Everywhere** Maki enables a standard definition for applications beyond simply web apps.
+Because of our resource grammar, we can build desktop and native mobile applications directly – all in supplement to your web application.
+All with the same code.
 - **Resource-Derived Infrastructure**  REST makes a lot of sense for APIs – we take it one step further and build the entire application around Resources as named channels, serving events and static documents alike.
 Even Desktop applications built with Maki use the same, familiar API!
-- **Write Once, Deploy Everywhere** Speaking of desktop, Maki applications are more than just web apps.
-Because of our resource grammar, we can build desktop and native mobile applications directly – all in supplement to your web application.
-All with the same code.
 - **Robust Plugin Ecosystem** Maki is an extensible framework – and there's already a huge list of plugins to provide common (and some not so common!) functionality to your application with almost zero-configuration.
 For example, Maki's identity protocol allows us to support both username/password auth and cryptographic identity!

 ## Quick Start
 You'll need [node.js](http://nodejs.org) to build a Maki application.
 Additionally, [MongoDB](http://mongodb.org) and [Redis](http://redis.org) are the default storage and messaging engines, so you will need to install and configure them to use the defaults, or override them if you'd like to use something different.
+We'll be changing this in an upcoming release – see #58 for progress!

 1. Install Maki: `npm install martindale/maki`
 2. Create your app, perhaps in `yourapp.js`: